sonypasokan/impact_analytics_coding/binary_tree_node_sum/README.md

 # Problem Statement
-Find the sum of depths of all nodes of a Binary Tree
+Find the sum of depths of all nodes of a Binary Tree.
+If the node is the left child of parent and is at even depth, then it's depth should be doubled.

 # Main file
 Main file is: main_binary_tree_node_sum.py